Strong Orbit Equivalence and Superlinear Complexity: Preliminaries

-\begin{proof} Note that condition \ref{item:adaptedcond2} allows us to define morphisms $A_i\colon J_{i}^{-1}\Z^{d_i}\to J_{i+1}^{-1}\Z^{d_{i+1}}$.
+\begin{proof} Note that condition (\ref{item:adaptedcond2}) allows us to define morphisms $A_i\colon J_{i}^{-1}\Z^{d_i}\to J_{i+1}^{-1}\Z^{d_{i+1}}$.
 Note also that $H$ is order isomorphic to the inductive limit $K=\varinjlim\limits_{i}(J_i^{-1}\Z^{d_i},A_i)$, via the map $\varphi\colon H\to K$, $[x,i]_H\mapsto [J_i^{-1}x,i]_K$.
 This order isomorphism maps the unit $v$ into $[J_0^{-1}{\bf 1},0]_K$.
-On the other hand, condition \ref{item:adaptedcond1} ensures that $K$ is order isomorphic to $G$ via the map $\theta\colon K\to G$, $[y,i]_K\mapsto [A_{M} A_{M-1}\cdots A_{i} J_{i}^{-1}y, M+1]_G$, where $M\geq i$ is such that $A_{M} A_{M-1}\cdots A_{i} J_{i}^{-1}$ has positive integer entries.
+On the other hand, condition (\ref{item:adaptedcond1}) ensures that $K$ is order isomorphic to $G$ via the map $\theta\colon K\to G$, $[y,i]_K\mapsto [A_{M} A_{M-1}\cdots A_{i} J_{i}^{-1}y, M+1]_G$, where $M\geq i$ is such that $A_{M} A_{M-1}\cdots A_{i} J_{i}^{-1}$ has positive integer entries.
 We conclude by noticing that $\theta\circ\varphi(H^+)=G^+$ and $\theta\circ\varphi(v)=u$. \end{proof}

 Given a dimension group with unit $(G,G^+,u)$, a {\it trace} of $(G,G^+,u)$ is a group homomorphism $p\colon G\to \mathbb{R}$ such that $p$ is non-negative ($p(G^+)\geq 0$) and $p(u)=1$.
 The collection of all traces of $(G,G^+,1)$ is denoted by $S(G,G^+,u)$.
-An element $g \in G$ is said to be {\it infinitesimal} if $p(a) = 0$ for every trace $p \in S(G, G^+,u)$.
+An element $g \in G$ is said to be {\it infinitesimal} if $p(g) = 0$ for every trace $p \in S(G, G^+,u)$.
 The collection of all infinitesimals of $(G,G^+,u)$ form a subgroup of $G$, called the infinitesimal subgroup of $(G,G, u)$ and denoted $\Inf(G,G^+,u)$.

-The following result connects simple dimension groups and Choquet simplices, its proof can be found in \cite{effros}.
+The following result will be used in the proof of Theorem \ref{theo:main3}.
+It connects simple dimension groups and Choquet simplices and its proof can be found in \cite{effros}.
 We use the formulation of \cite{malen-hoynes}. \begin{theorem}\cite[Theorem 3.22]{malen-hoynes} Let $K$ be a Choquet simplex and $\Aff(K)$ the additive group of real, affine and continuous functions on $K$.
 Let $H$ be a countable dense subgroup of $\Aff(K)$, and suppose there exists a torsion-free abelian group $G$ and a homomorphism $\theta:G\to H$.
 Then, letting

 we get that $(G,G^+)$ is a simple dimension group such that $\Inf(G)=\ker(\theta)$.
 In particular, if $G=H$ (with $\theta$ the identity map) and $G$ contains the constant function $1$, then $\Inf(G)=\{0\}$ and $S(G,G^+,1)$ is affine homeomorphic to $K$ by the map sending $k\in K$ to $\hat{k}:G\to \R$, where $\hat{k}(g)=g(k)$ for all $g\in G$. \end{theorem}